elizabetabudini/movies-react-app/README.md

 # movies-react-app
-Ongoing project for Birmingham City University: design stage, prototype ready -> https://www.youtube.com/watch?v=AoP2ey-hSfo</br>
+Project for Birmingham City University, Advanced Mobile Computing Module</br>
-Deadline: 18/05/2020</br>
+Deadline: 26/05/2020</br>
 The aim is to implement a FilmTourist App for Android and iOS platforms (cross-platform).
-This app is designed to make film lovers visit locations portrayed within a specific movie and discover locations near him.
+This app is designed to make film lovers visit locations portrayed within a specific movie and discover locations near him/her.
-The app User Analysis is based on the review of 2 articles: Connell 2012 and Rittichainuwat and Rattanaphinanchai 2015.
+</br>To run the application: all the firebase, google maps and algolia keys are inclued in the code.
+To log-in use: example@email.com pwd: example or create your own credentials.

 </br>Main features:
 - The locations will be shown on a map based on user location